bustle/sammie/README.md

 `-e, --environment`: An environment name to deploy.
 Defaults to "development".
 `-p, --parameters`: A list of parameters to override in your template.
 `-s, --stack-name`: Option to override the auto-generated environment stack name.
-`--s3-bucket`: Name of the S3 bucket where code is uploaded.
+`--s3-bucket`: S3 bucket where code is uploaded.
 Defaults to Parameters.bucketName in template.
-`--s3-prefix`: A prefix name added to the packaged code when uploaded to s3.
+`--s3-prefix`: S3 path prefix added to the packaged code file.
-`--capabilities`, See [`aws cloudformation deploy`](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html).
-Defaults to CAPABILITY_IAM.

 ---